Giving Tuesday… Can It Scale To $1 Billion This Year?

 About ted sudol

 Ted Sudol brings a cross-disciplinary perspective to his work in philanthropy & fundraising.
-Currently Managing Director at CARTER, a professional firm dedicated to advancing philanthropy worldwide, he has nearly four decades as a fundraiser, lawyer, executive, communicator and consultant in the voluntary, public and private sectors.
-From local to global, his work with educational, healthcare, arts & cultural, and community organizations ranges from designing new ventures, campaign readiness plans, and complex gift strategies for high net worth families to rebuilding and repositioning projects.
+Currently Principal at ATHENS PHILANTHROPIC, a professional firm dedicated to creating impact in local communities and around the world, he has four decades of experience as a fundraiser, lawyer, executive, communicator and management consultant in the voluntary, public and private sectors.
+From local to global, his work with educational, healthcare, arts & cultural, and community organizations ranges from designing new ventures, launching start-ups and turning around distressed organizations, crafting campaign readiness plans, and complex gift strategies for high net worth families to rebuilding and repositioning projects.
 His specialty is bringing together diverse parties in innovative collaborations.
 He devises simple approaches for complex matters to achieve successful outcomes.
-A graduate of Georgetown and Temple Law School, he currently serves on the board for AFP Shenandoah Valley Chapter, the AFP International Education Advisory Council, and the Virginia FundRaising Institute's Planning Committee.
+A graduate of Georgetown and Temple Law School, he currently serves on the board for the Blue Ridge Free Clinic in Virginia.
+Ted previously served as a member for AFP Shenandoah Valley Chapter's Board of Directors, the AFP International Education Advisory Council, and the Virginia FundRaising Institute's Planning Committee.
 He has been a long-time board member for Big Brothers Big Sisters of Harrisonburg & Rockingham County, Virginia.

 This entry was posted in Blog, Philanthropy and tagged , , .
 Bookmark the permalink.